~This Post contains affiliate links for you to easily find a product mentioned.

 Press down to seal.

 I used White Chalk Paint for the edges and Sundries Letters.
 I used Grey acrylic paint for the side lettering and side edges.

 I used a sponge applicator to lightly dab on the paint.

 Stencil Tip: Remove the contact paper before it dries.
 I think the longer a stencil stays on, the longer it has to bleed.
 So remove as soon as you are finished painting.
 Touch up any mistakes.

-After paint is dry.
-I went over the letters lightly with an electric sander.
+Let the paint dry.
+Go over the letters lightly with an electric sander.
 Then over it again by hand with sandpaper.
-Take a small amount of the Special Walnut Wood finish on a rag and shabby up the edges and on top of the paint for that damaged weathered rustic look.
+Take a small amount of the Special Walnut wood finish on a rag and smudge/shabby up the edges and on top of the paint for that damaged weathered rustic look.
 Add your picture hanging hardware to the back.
 And that’s it!

 ~ This post contains affiliate links, I will be compensated if you make a purchase.
 Hey, this girl needs to buy craft supplies!

 Check out more of my DIY Sign Tutorials~